 Nature is quietly biding its time, ammunition in subterranean seed banks itching to explode and dominate.
 Particularly at this glorious time of the year, with still damp soil and now rising temperatures.
-So tasks need prioritising, but also enough time for therapeutic slow walking and musing that 2 or even 3 years ago the plant distributions in the garden were very different.
-Several, but certainly not all, vigorous and lovely self seeders have shifted, diminished or completely died out from some areas of the garden, whilst muscling in to new ones.
+So tasks need prioritising, but also enough time for therapeutic slow walking and musing that two or even three years ago, the plant distributions in the garden were very different.
+Several, but certainly not all, vigorous and lovely self seeders have shifted, diminished, or completely died out from some areas of the garden, whilst muscling in to new ones.

-For us it fills a really useful role in the spring garden before the white Hespera matronalis, Sweet Cicely and white Viola cornuta alba which are just now beginning to take over the virginal baton.
-But would we chance the more common native purple form.
-No way!
-I fear I would be heading down the yellow/orange poppy route, and never regain the initiative.
+For us, white honesty fills a really useful role in the spring garden, before the white form of dame’s rocket/violet, Hespera matronalis, sweet cicely, Myrrhis odorata, and white Viola cornuta alba which are just now beginning to take over the virginal baton.
+But would we chance the more common native purple form of honesty?
+No, I’m afraid, since I fear we’d be heading down the yellow/orange poppy route, and never regain the initiative.
 So pure white, they will hopefully remain, until perhaps we accept that control is completely lost, so what the heck!

-Whilst much energy has been expended in the garden and writing this blog over the last couple of years, a more tortoise like project has been taking place.
+Whilst much energy has been expended in the garden and writing this blog over the last few years, a more tortoise like project has been taking place.
 Accumulating plastic bottles as water storage containers.
-I’m not fussy about the original contents providing they were for human consumption, but in some cases feel that the original container probably has a much higher value to me than the contents.
+I’m not fussy about exactly what the original contents were, providing they were for human consumption, but in some cases feel that the original container probably has a much higher value to me than the contents.

-But as always, being of a nerdy nature, I wondered whether the bottles made any measurable difference to temperatures.
-So after the first really warm sunny day for some time, I took a few temperature readings.
+However, as always, being of a nerdy nature I wondered whether the bottles made any measurable difference to temperatures?
+So, after the first really warm, sunny day for some time, I took a few temperature readings.
 I discovered, perhaps not surprisingly, that during the day when the sun was high in the sky, any difference was slight (1 to 2 degrees C maximum).
 After all, the dark soil surface will absorb energy well.
 But as the sun disappeared and temperatures fell away more of a difference opened up.
 I’ve included readings from the nearby path surface as a comparison.
-Its convinced me that although by dawn the bottles have almost lost all their energy and added warmth, there is going to be a significant boost to soil, and possibly air temperatures through the whole 24 hour period.
+It’s convinced me that although by dawn the bottles have almost lost all their energy and added warmth, there is going to be a significant boost to soil, and possibly air temperatures through the whole 24 hour period.
 (Apologies for the poor clarity of the thermometer readings).

-8.15 pm (you can just make out the carrot seedlings)… On the same night as skies remained clear and temperatures fell away at about 10.15 pm…Ground temperature… Dumpy Bag with 2 litre clear water bottles between seed rows and enviromesh covering … Dumpy Bag with 1 litre opaque water bottles between rows… Dumpy Bags with 2 litre water bottles and no enviromesh covering…
+8.15 pm: Firstly soil, and then water bottle, temperatures – you can just make out the carrot seedlings.
+On the same night as skies remained clear and temperatures fell away at about 10.15 pm.Ground temperature.
+Soil temperature in big bag with 2 litre clear water bottles between seed rows and enviromesh covering:Soil temperature for big bag with 1 litre, opaque water bottles between rows.
+Soil and bottle temperatures for big bag with 2 litre water bottles and no enviromesh covering.

 Apart from their thermal store potential, 4 other benefits of the bottles occur to me.

-Firstly as with the enviromesh, they may be providing a bit of extra wind protection at the critical early seedling stage – the Dumpy Bags are in a pretty open, unsheltered location about 800 feet above sea level.
+Firstly, as with the enviromesh, they may be providing a bit of extra wind protection at the critical early seedling stage – the big bags are in a pretty open, unsheltered location about 800 feet above sea level.

 Thirdly, the quite significant area of soil covered by the half buried bottle suffers very little direct evaporative water loss in hot, dry weather.

-Finally for those very rare occasions here, or in other less rainy locations, where summer water supplies become an issue, the bottles provide a close at hand, significant emergency water supply to keep the crops going.
-We rely on our own spring water supply, and water shortages are, thus far, a rare short term (few weeks maximum) summer issue.
-Perhaps with more irregular climate and weather patterns having even just 25 litres or so stored water per bag may be very handy.
+Finally, for those very rare occasions here, or in other less rainy locations, where summer water supplies become an issue, the bottles provide a close at hand, significant emergency water supply to keep the crops going.
+We rely on our own spring water supply, and water shortages are, thus far, a rare short term (few weeks maximum), and summer only issue.
+Perhaps with more irregular climate and weather patterns, having even just 25 litres or so stored water, per bag may be very handy.
 Just unscrew and use.

 What about drawbacks?
 Issues around weeding might develop.
-But for now with a sore back, the raised dumpy bags are a big advantage.
-Few weeds seem to grow under the bottles, and once seedlings are established its pretty easy to add a thin layer of mulch/ compost between the bottles as a weed suppressant.
-Any between bottle seedlings are easy to hand pick, and if the bottle spacing is appropriate the maturing crops will minimise weed growth potential anyway.
+But for now, with a sore back, the raised big bags are a big advantage.
+Few weeds seem to grow under the bottles, and once seedlings are established it’s pretty easy to add a thin layer of mulch or compost between the bottles as a weed suppressant.
+Any between bottle seedlings are easy to hand pick, and if the bottle spacing is appropriate, the maturing crops will minimise weed growth potential anyway.

-(I’m including a link (Click here) to a brilliant BBC Radio 4 ‘In Our Time’ programme .
+I’m including a link (Click here – sadly no longer available, which is strange!) to a brilliant BBC Radio 4 ‘In Our Time’ programme .
 Search for the 15th May 2014 on “Photosynthesis”, which I happened to hear this morning.
 A wonderful mix of science, ecology and evolution all explained succinctly by the 3 invited experts, 2 biochemists and one botanist.
 I would guess that most listeners would come away having learned at least 3 new facts about this fundamental process which underpins the whole of life on earth as we know it.
-I lost count of how much new information I picked up.)
+I lost count of how much new information I picked up).

 Since we’re, for now, fortunate in not needing such low tech solutions in the UK for providing light, at least there will be no competition for redundant bottles to create seed germinating bottle banks.

-The April showers have, as always, produced the usual delightful array of May flowers… And for those interested in my poultry prattlings, the 4 Ronquiere hens which had sat stoically for 4 and a half weeks… eventually managed to hatch a single scrawny poult which disappeared within 12 hours.
-Unlike our now not so tiny turks …Artificial egg incubating seems the only sensible option, and our remaining 11 poults are now getting used to regular exercise on their new asymmetric bars (the mesh indicating that at 3 weeks they’re also pretty adventurous fliers)…
+The April showers have, as always, produced the usual delightful array of May flowers.
+And for those interested in my poultry prattlings, the 4 Ronquières hens, which had sat stoically for 4 and a half weeks, eventually managed to hatch a single, scrawny poult which disappeared within 12 hours.
+Unlike our now not so tiny, hatched and reared indoors, tiny turks:Artificial egg incubating seems the only sensible option, and our remaining 11 poults are now getting used to regular exercise on their new asymmetric bars (the covering mesh indicating that at 3 weeks, they’re also pretty adventurous fliers):